outdoorsafetylab/moidemd/README.md

 ## How to Run

-If development packages was not installed, you may need the follow runtime depedency packages installed:
+If development packages was not installed, you may need the follow runtime dependency packages installed:

 * libevent-2.0-5
 * libgdal1i